 - Set your intentions

 We created a full course on aligning your nonverbal communication with your intentions.
 The idea is to be purposeful in your thoughts and actions.
 Your nonverbals will align whether you manage them or not.
 Have you ever had a bad morning running late, with slow traffic, and spilled coffee?
 Your coworkers notice your bad mood before you even speak.
 Your nonverbals are aligned without intent.
 Our advice is to set your intent.

 Our series goes in to additional factors like your appearance.
 People who are well kept and tidy tend to get promoted more frequently.
 In a casual work environment, dressing nice increases confidence and professionalism.
 On the other hand it can convey unintended superiority and make you appear unapproachable.
 We simply suggest you think about what your clothes communicate about you.

 We also give learners advice on how to leverage nonverbals for personal success.
 Are you thoughtful about your behavior at work?
 What time do you arrive?
 Is your workspace orderly or messy?
 Do you join others for lunch or eat alone in your space?

-Learn more about our updated content from August.
-If your current content supplier does not update their courses regularly, you should ask!
 I encourage you to sample our nonverbal communication courses and sign up for a full library, full-featured trial of Thinkzoom, our learning management system.
-These courses will help you when interacting with co-workers, friends and family.
+These courses will help you when interacting with coworkers, friends and family.